 - Surgical removal, although they will regrow eventually in around 50% of people.

-- Cortisone tablets will shrink nasal polyps temporarily, but can't be taken long term because of side effects.
+- Cortisone tablets will shrink nasal polyps temporarily, but cannot be taken long term due to side effects.

 - Intranasal corticosteroid sprays (INCS) can slow polyp growth and people with recurrent polyps who have had multiple operations are often advised to use INCS in the long term.
 In people with recurrent disease, INCS should be considered as "weed killers", which need to be used continuously.
 Slower growth means fewer sinus infections, less antibiotics and less frequent surgery.

-- Immunotherapy (desensitisation) is sometimes used in allergic people with allergic rhinitis (hay fever) as well as polyps.
-While this often helps allergic rhinitis, it is not known for certain whether immunotherapy helps shrink nasal polyps.
+- Allergen immunotherapy (desensitisation) is sometimes used in allergic people with allergic rhinitis (hay fever) as well as polyps.
+While this often helps allergic rhinitis, it is not known for certain whether allergen immunotherapy helps shrink nasal polyps.

 - People with aspirin allergy, nasal polyps and asthma (a condition known as the aspirin triad) have the option of aspirin desensitisation, which can reduce asthma severity, the rate of polyp regrowth and the severity of sinusitis.
-The decision to undertake aspirin desensitisation should be made by a medical specialist (Allergist / Clinical Immunologist).
+The decision to undertake aspirin desensitisation should be made by a clinical immunology/allergy specialist.

 There is currently no evidence that altering the diet will help in the management of nasal polyps.